 As a medievalist, a feminist, and an award-winning screenwriter, uncovering the voices and experiences of the women and men of the past is both a passion and a trained skill.
 With experience in the careful, detailed research that brings authenticity and understanding to stories of the medieval world, Dr. Zeiser wrote AQUITAINE, about 12th-century queen of France and England Eleanor of Aquitaine.
 This pilot took the Gold Prize for TV Pilot-Drama in the PAGE Awards, and earned her an Honorable Mention in the NewEnglandFilm.com Fellowship for a place at the Stowe Story Labs.

-Dr. Zeiser has written two other historical drama pilots: THE CONQUEST, about the 11th-century Norman conquest of England and creation of the greatest piece of propaganda in history: the Bayeux Tapestry; and CROWN’S WITNESS, about the aftermath of the death of Bridget Cleary, a woman accused of being a fairy in 19th-century Ireland.
+Dr. Zeiser has written two other historical drama pilots: THE CONQUEST, about the 11th-century Norman conquest of England and creation of the greatest piece of propaganda in history: the Bayeux Tapestry; and AWAY WITH THE FAIRIES, about the aftermath of the death of Bridget Cleary, a woman accused of being a fairy in 19th-century Ireland.

 Her stories – whether medieval or modern – are dramas focused on complex relationships between imperfect persons who struggle with expectation, responsibility, and the realities of disappointment.